-Growing up, goulash was not a meal that was served in my home.
+Growing up, goulash was not a meal that was served in my home, let alone Hungarian Goulash.
 My parents are both British and goulash just wasn’t a dish they were familiar with.
 After I got married, I was introduced to the Americanized version of goulash that consists of ground beef, lots of green pepper and a tomato sauce which was served over macaroni noodles.
-It was “okay”, but really just reminded me of a bowl of pasta with chunky sauce.
+I actually know this as a dish pretty similar to chili mac.

 After doing a little searching, I’ve found that over the years goulash has been adapted in many forms and it’s different for everyone.
 Hungarian goulash is similar to a soup or stew, depending on the thickness of your liquids, and usually contains a large amount of paprika.